ten7/handbook.ten7.com/_pages/02_whoweare.md

 # next_title:
 ---

-[TEN7](https://ten7.com/) is a values drive web design and Drupal development agency whose mission is to [Make Things That Matter](https://ten7.com/mission).
+[TEN7](https://ten7.com/) is a values driven web design and Drupal development agency whose mission is to [Make Things That Matter](https://ten7.com/mission).
 We provide strategy, design, development and support services and have deep expertise in Drupal.
 We value being on a team that is honest, inclusive, open and mindful.
 We promise to always lead with empathy.

 We asked our team to share what they would go back and tell themselves as a new hire at TEN7.
 Here is what a few of us said: